 What are some recent trends that you have taken note of in the evolution of parking?

 We are noticing agencies are investing in sensors; they are investing in license plate recognition cameras.
 There is also a demand to electronically send a parking ticket, which is interesting.
-A lot of cities have by-laws where tickets must be left on the windshield, but I have a feeling there is a trend trying to pick up on email parking tickets – which is really good news for us.
+A lot of cities have by-laws where tickets must be left on the windshield, but I have a feeling there is a trend trying to pick up on email parking tickets—which is really good news for us.

 Do you have any predictions for the future of parking?

-I’m hoping that in the next five to 10 years, if the cities collaborate, we want to stop issuing parking tickets on the windshield.
-We want to send them through email form because customers want an electronic data on the ticket.
+I’m hoping that in the next five to 10 years, if the cities collaborate, we will stop issuing parking tickets on the windshield.
+We want to send them through email form because customers want the electronic data on the ticket.
 They want to be able to pay as soon as they get that information and make it easy.
 Instead, today they have to type in the plate, type the ticket number, and maybe if they’ve lost that parking ticket, they’ve got to go and look for it with the city.
 Email would be the best way for them to take care of that citation as fast as possible, reducing headaches for them and increasing compliance for the cities.